Nutritious White Bean And Barley Soup – Perfect For Dinner Time

 • Finishing Touches: Switch to sauté mode, add diced tomatoes, and let it simmer for a few minutes.
 Turn off, discard bay leaves, and garnish with remaining parsley.

-White Bean And Barley Soup
+White Bean and Barley Soup 6

 Can I Use Store Bought Broth, Or Should I Make My Own?